spastorino/why-rust/content/index.md

 ---

-# Memory Safety: A Strict Compiler
+# Memory safety: a strict compiler

 - It can take some time until your program compiles
 - Lifetimes can be complicated